eclipse-iceoryx/iceoryx2/examples/cxx/service_types/README.md

-# Service-Variants
+# Service-Types

-Service variants allow the specialization of the underlying mechanisms of iceoryx2.
+Service types allow the specialization of the underlying mechanisms of iceoryx2.
 It is a powerful tool to customize the behavior of all internal aspects.
 Let's assume you use iceoryx2 in a unit test suite which runs concurrently on your CI.
 In those cases, it would be ideal when iceoryx2 would